-Adapted from the UPSOM Mistreatment Response Pyramid; based on Hickson GB, et al. Academic Medicine, 2007 and the Stanford Medical Student Mistreatment Program, 2014 Approved by the UPSOM Professionalism Standards Committee, [DATE]
+Adapted from the UPSOM Mistreatment Response Pyramid; based on Hickson GB, et al. Academic Medicine, 2007 and the Stanford Medical Student Mistreatment Program, 2014

 IV.
 Types of Lapses in Medical Student Professional Behavior

 Below is a categorization of lapses in professional behavior from minor (Level 1) to major (Level 4).
 There are examples of each level/type of lapse, and those lists are not meant to be exhaustive but rather to exemplify each category.
 The parties most likely to report the lapses are indicated for each category, as are the parties to whom the lapses are relayed in order to provide formative and corrective feedback to the student.